tulna07/farmstead/README.md

 ## Tasks

-Our main tasks in the project is to implement:
+Our main tasks in the project are to implement:

 - Homepage layout
 - Responsive design